 Most importantly, if you come to a Statcare location for your child’s sports physical exam, we can offer you a brain physical as well.
-As we learn more and more about the lasting harm a brain injury can cause, it’s important to keep a close eye on your child’s brain health.
+A brain injury can cause lasting damage, therefore, it’s important to keep a close eye on your child’s brain health.
 Even if they haven’t suffered a brain injury in the past, a brain physical can help understand their base levels.

-Sports related brain injuries from soccer, basketball, lacrosse, football, volleyball and ice hockey are extremely common and go undetected because concussions get missed.
-After an initial brain exam, our doctors are able to monitor their progress year after year, checking for any minor changes that might indicate an undetected injury.
+Sports-related brain injuries from soccer, basketball, lacrosse, football, volleyball and ice hockey are extremely common and go undetected because concussions get missed.
+After an initial brain exam, our doctors can monitor your child’s progress year after year.
+They look for minor changes that might indicate an undetected injury.
 The best way to ensure that your child stays healthy is to make preventative care a priority.
-That’s why we encourage all of our patients to include a brain physical when they come for a sports physical exam.
+Therefore, we encourage all of our patients to include a brain physical when they come for a sports physical exam.
 We guarantee you won’t regret it.

 Learn more about your child’s sports physical exam options with Statcare.
 If you have any additional questions about what to expect or how to schedule your appointment, please contact us any time.
 We’d be happy to answer your questions and set you up with one of our top-quality physicians!